All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do compounded semaglutide results match Ozempic or Wegovy?

 When properly dosed and sourced from a reputable pharmacy, yes.
-The active molecule is identical, so results at equivalent doses should be comparable.
+The active active ingredient is in the same class, so results at equivalent doses should be comparable.
 The main risk factor is product quality from the compounding pharmacy.

 Will I have loose skin after losing weight on semaglutide?